f-ernanda/travel-planner/README.md

 The application explores how a travel planner could recommend destinations based on user preferences (such as activities), while also suggesting flight and hotel options based on pricing.

-The original problem statement and requirements provided for the exercise can be found in the `docs/requirements.md` file.
+The original problem statement and requirements provided for the exercise can be found in the [requirements](./docs/requirements.md) file.

 ## 🔍 What this project focuses on

-Rather than feature completeness, this project was designed to showcase:
+Rather than feature completeness, this project was designed to showcase how I:

-- how I break down product requirements
+- Break down product requirements
-- how I structure a frontend application
+- Structure a frontend application
-- how I document technical decisions and trade-offs
+- Document technical decisions and trade-offs
-- how I think about scalability and future extensions
+- Think about scalability and future extensions
-- how I communicate ideas through code and documentation
+- Communicate ideas through code and documentation

 Some features and roadmap items were intentionally speculative, serving as a way to express design reasoning, not concrete implementation plans.